HatimMano/ChatBot_NLP/README.md

-# School Chatbot Adventure: Doc2Vec Magic!
+# School Chatbot Adventure: Doc2Vec Magic !

 ## Let's Dive In
 Welcome to our school chatbot adventure!
-Our chatbot is here to help you with school questions using Doc2Vec magic!
+Our chatbot is here to help you with school questions using Doc2Vec magic !

 ## Getting Ready
 Make sure you have these tools ready in your Python kit: